daknob/eldim/README.md

 The `status` label contains the HTTP Request Status Code that was returned, i.e. `200` or `400`.

+### Prometheus Metrics HTTP Basic Auth
+eldim exports `eldim_prometheus_metrics_scrape_auth`, which is a counter vector, and measures successful or unsuccessful scrapes of the Prometheus endpoint, based on their HTTP Basic Authentication Check.
+Through this you can monitor successful scrapes, scrape attempts without HTTP Basic Auth provided, as well as incorrect username or password attempts.
+It exposes the following labels:

+#### success
+Set to `true` or `false` depending on whether the scrape was successful.

+#### error
+Set to `HTTP-Basic-Auth-Not-Ok` during errors with HTTP Basic Auth, such as when no credentials were supplied, to `Incorrect-Username` when the username provided by the user is incorrect, or to `Incorrect-Password` when the password supplied is not correct.

 ### Default Prometheus for Go Metrics
 The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info,